Log in Sign up

 My suspicion is there's a date parsing bug, which was triggered by a previous version of that post, but is not triggered by its current contents

-Answered a year ago · Improve this answer
+Answered 2 years ago · Improve this answer

 Unfortunately yes.
 Here's a new post I made this evening.

-Answered a year ago · Improve this answer
+Answered 2 years ago · Improve this answer